-This is the reason why female bench pressers use extremely wide grip (for their shoulder structure).
+In addition to the arch, the females rely on a very wide grip too.
+The grip is also legal because most small women have narrow shoulders.
 That amazing “technique” shortens the range of motion even more.
-The ironic part is that the big arch makes extra wide grip bench presses pretty safe because there is no bottom portion.
-Therefore, the shoulders and the pec tendons are not under extreme stress, which would be the case, if the arch was smaller, and the lifter had to fight the barbell at the bottom.
+The ironic part is that the big arch makes the extra wide grip bench press pretty safe because there is no bottom portion.
+Therefore, the shoulders and the pec tendons are not under extreme stress, which would be the case if the arch was smaller, and the lifter had to fight the barbell at the bottom.

-The result of this high level logic is the birth of the 1-inch bench press.
-Rumor has it your real bench press is about 10% of your 1-inch bench press.
+The result of this high-level logic is the birth of the 1-inch bench press.
+Rumor has it that your real bench press is about 10% of your 1-inch bench press.